Bio Sciences for Health Professionals (BIOS5092)

 Further unit of study information

-There is no prescribed textbook for this unit of study.
-Generalist tertiary level Physiology and Anatomy textbooks are recommended as references.
+Kelley and Petersen (2013) Sectional anatomy for imaging professionals (3rd edition); Generalist tertiary level Physiology and Anatomy textbooks are also recommended as references.

 Faculty/department permission required?

 If you wish to undertake one or more units of study (subjects) for your own interest but not towards a degree, you may enrol in single units as a non-award student.